createlogic/html-boilerplate/doc/html.md

 intentional, in order to make the boilerplate suitable for both web page and web app development.

-### BrowseHappy Promt

-The main content area of the boilerplate includes a prompt to install an up to date browser for users of IE 6/7.
-If you intended to support IE 6/7, then you should remove the snippet of code.

 ### Google CDN for jQuery

-The Google CDN version of the jQuery JavaScript library is referenced towards the bottom of the page using a protocol-independent path (read more about this in the [FAQ](faq.md)).
+The Google CDN version of the jQuery JavaScript library is referenced towards the bottom of the page.
 A local fallback of jQuery is included for rare instances when the CDN version might not be available, and to facilitate offline development.